Education for sustainable development

 Little Rangers – Understanding the ecosystem, learning about alternatives

 Many children and young people only know the nature of their home region through hunting or collecting firewood and other forest products.
-To show them a different perspective on the local nature, we have created the Little Rangers program.
+To show them a different perspective on local nature, we created the Little Rangers program.
 With “Little Rangers” we raise the environmental awareness of the local population in Menabe for the uniqueness of the local nature.
-At the same time, we are contributing to the development of new and more effective approaches to environmental education in Madagascar.
-After all, in the future, the children and young people of today will make decisions about Madagascar’s natural resources.
+At the same time, we are contributing to the development of new and more effective approaches to environmental education in Madagascar through this project.
+Because in the future, the children and young people of today will decide about Madagascar’s natural resources.

-As part of “Little Rangers”, we invite children and young people from the surrounding communities to spend three days in the Kirindy Forest at the Centre National de Formation et Recherche en Environment et Forestier (CNFEREF).
+As part of “Little Rangers”, we invite children and young people from the surrounding communities to the Kirindy Forest for three days at the Centre National de Formation et Recherche en Environment et Foresterie (CNFEREF).
 The German Primate Center (DPZ) from Göttingen has also maintained a research station in the area for over 20 years.
-The Kirindy forest, therefore, offers the necessary infrastructure for accommodating and training of the Little Rangers directly in nature.
+The Kirindy Forest therefore offers the necessary infrastructure for accommodation and training of the Little Rangers directly in nature.
 The presence of researchers, students, and wildlife guides on site allows for simple, close-to-nature observations of wildlife while conveying the central (including economic) importance of preserving the forest for future generations.
 For example, the forest also provides numerous jobs in the region through nature tourism.

 Children in the Kirindy Forest observing lemurs